Skip to main content

 Mouse was developed by Fumi Games.

-Mouse has received very positive reviews from players.
+Mouse has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked Mouse for its story but disliked it for its stability.

 Mouse is a single player game.